akkefa/ml-notes/docs/probability/what_is_probability.md

     Flip a coin until you get a tail.  $S=\{1,01,001,0001, \ldots\}$ $|S| = \infty$

 Population
-    Those individuals or objects from which we want to acquire information or draw a conclusion.
+    Those individuals or objects from which we want to acquire information or draw a conclusion. \
+    E.g. All valves produced by a specific manufacturing plant. \
+    All adult females in the United States. \
+    All smokers

 Sample
     Most of the time, the population is so large, we can only collect data on a subset of it.
 We will call this our sample.